vmarchaud/openprofiling-node/README.md

 ## Configure

-Before running your application with `@openprofiling/nodejs`, you will need choose 3 different things:
+Before running your application with `@openprofiling/nodejs`, you will need to choose 3 different things:
-- What do you want to profile: an `profiler`
+- What do you want to profile: a `profiler`
-- How to start this profiler: an `trigger`
+- How to start this profiler: a `trigger`
 - Where to send the profiling data: an `exporter`

 ### Typescript Example